shuribox/shuribox/README.md

-HIi !! read any attached links 4 more info!!
+align="center"HIi !! read any attached links 4 more info!!

 Quick blurb thou :: Im Catnip !
 16, she/he/it my activity varies on this game!!

 VERY expressive through text, i use a ton of capitals, emoticons,, you name it!!
 Please tell me 2 tone it tone if required!

-i am a selfshipper!! mainly w/ skateboard from phighting (nnonsharing i think??) and mequot from die of death! (sharing dw!) you can find more on my pronouns cc page!
+i am a selfshipper!! mainly w/ skateboard from phighting (nnonsharing i think??) and mequot from die of death! (sharing dw!)

 ⟡